quantjc/CompInvest/README.md

 # CompInvest

-Collection of tutorials and homework problems from Computational Investion course.
+Collection of tutorials and homework problems from Computational Investing I course.